Sarah Fathallah on speaking as a means of critical reflection

 “[And] I’m not counting all the time that my brain is thinking about it but I’m not doing anything about it.
 Like when I’m in my shower and I’m thinking about what the ideas could be or the structure of it.
 Or [when] I’m literally dreaming about it at night.
 Then at some point I will get on the screen and start typing something but all of that labor has been happening in my brain.”

-On anxiety and imposter syndrome
+On dealing with anxiety and imposter syndrome

 Sarah also discussed her experience with anxiety and imposter syndrome and the methods she uses to overcome them.